grahamcarman/docs/astro/kubernetespodoperator.md

 - Cross-account service accounts are not supported on Pods launched in an Astro cluster.
 To allow access to external data sources, you can provide credentials and secrets to tasks.
 - PersistentVolumes (PVs) are not supported on Pods launched in an Astro cluster.
 - (Hybrid only) You cannot run a KubernetesPodOperator task in a worker queue or node pool that is different than the worker queue of its parent worker.
 For example, a KubernetesPodOperator task that is triggered by an `m5.4xlarge` worker on AWS will also be run on an `m5.4xlarge` node.
 To run a task on a different node instance type, you must launch it in an external Kubernetes cluster.
 If you need assistance launching KubernetesPodOperator tasks in external Kubernetes clusters, contact [Astronomer support](https://support.astronomer.io).
+- You can't use an image built for an ARM architecture in the KubernetesPodOperator.
+To build images using the x86 architecture on a Mac with an Apple chip, include the `--platform` flag in the `FROM` command of the `Dockerfile` that constructs your custom image.
+For example:

+    ```bash
+    FROM --platform=linux/amd64 postgres:latest
+    ```

+    If you use an ARM image, your KPO task will fail with the error: `base] exec /usr/bin/psql: exec format error`.

 ## Prerequisites